trimstray/nginx-admins-handbook/README.md

 Anything else may possibly cause unpredictable behaviour, including potential `SIGSEGV`.

-Generally there are two ways of implementing redirects in NGINX:
+Generally there are two ways of implementing redirects in NGINX: with `rewrite` and `return`.

 ###### `rewrite` directive